jc2409/Auto-P2E/README.md

 This project is a Flask-based web application that integrates:

-AI Game Generation – Utilizes OpenAI’s GPT model to generate blockchain game code based on user prompts.
+AI Agent Game Generation – Utilises OpenAI’s GPT4.1 model to generate blockchain game code based on user prompts.

 Blockchain Rewards – Interacts with a smart contract on Ethereum via Web3.py to reward users (tokens).